hannahhennighausen/hannahhennighausen.github.io/index.md

   </details>
 <br />

+**Differences in Perceptions of COVID Risks in a Fishing Community in Alaska, 2020-2021** with M. Luke Smith, E. Lance Howe, Guangqing Chi and Davin Holen <br />

 **Heterogeneity in Property Value and Insurance Demand Impacts of Flood Insurance Reforms** with Adam Pollack, Christoph Nolte, and Penny Liao